Dean Drako: PermRecord and Permanent Legacy Foundation

 In 2015, Drako created the PermRecord Foundation with the stated purpose "to ensure the preservation of materials placed in its trust."
-This foundation contracted out to a commercial company, Permrecord, Inc., also founded by Drako, for its programming services.
 By 2019 this mission had evolved "to preserve and provide perpetual access to the digital legacy of all people for the historical and educational benefit of future generations."
-The foundation is controlled by its sole member (Drako), and is supported primarily by grants from Drako.
-The foundation's website refers to itself under the DBA "Permanent Legacy Foundation".
+As of 2023, there were 7 board members, and Drako had the exclusive right to set the number of authorized directors, elect, and remove directors.
+The foundation accepts donations and is supported by contributions; its website displays its legal name and charity registration.

 Awards and recognition

 Drako has been named a winner of the Ernst & Young Entrepreneur of the Year Award twice: first, as CEO of Barracuda Networks (Northern California, Networking and Communications) in 2007, and later as CEO of Eagle Eye Networks (Gulf South Region) in 2024.
 In 2014, Goldman Sachs included Drako in its list of the 100 Most Intriguing Entrepreneurs.

-Drako has served on the University of Michigan Advisory Council since 2012 and was the commencement speaker for University of Michigan Engineering School in 2016.
+Drako has been on the University of Michigan Advisory Council since 2012 and was the commencement speaker for University of Michigan Engineering School in 2016.
 In 2014, he was UC Berkeley's Engineering Week keynote speaker, where he discussed his five principles of entrepreneurship.
 He has also been an invited speaker for UC Berkeley's Richard Newton lecture series.

-He was elected five times to the board of directors of the ESD Alliance, serving from 2012 to 2023.
+He was elected five times to the board of directors of the ESD Alliance, from 2012 to 2023.